 It is important that a young person 'connects' with their counsellor.
 To help you find the right person to speak with headspace Newcastle has a diverse range of counsellors for young people to see.
 They range from psychologists to social workers to occupational therapists.
 We have both male and female counsellors for young people to speak with.

-Dr Simone is at headspace on Wednesdays and is here to answer any of your questions regarding your health.
+Dr Jo (female) is at headspace on Wednesdays and is here to answer any of your questions regarding your health.

 Drug and Alcohol

 Our intake workers are amazing!
 These are the first people you'll meet when coming to headspace Newcastle.
-Luke and Nicole have a great set of ears and are ready to listen to your story.
+Sarah, Kim, Eliza and Bree have a great set of ears and are ready to listen to your story.
 The intake workers then help choose which is the best headspace service for you.

-Centrelink Employment Services are at headspace Newcastle on a Monday morning.
+APM Employment Services are at headspace Newcastle on a Monday morning.
+Centrelink Employment attend headspace every fortnight.
 Give us a call if you'd like to speak with a Centrelink rep.